tc39/how-we-work/how-to-participate-in-meetings.md

 ### [Timebox](https://timebox.now.sh/)

-_Purpose_: To ensure that topics are timeboxed and that we do not go over time talking about a subject.
+_Purpose_: To ensure that topics discussed on the agenda are timeboxed and that we do not go over time talking about a subject.
+It is enforced by the chair group.

 _How to use_: